What is the CCCM?

 Where do I take the exam?

-The CCCM exam is offered weekly through Kryterion Learning Centers.
+The CCCM exam is offered at various times each week through Kryterion Learning Centers.
 There are over 600 national and international testing centers available.
 NCMA also offers exams at educational conferences―check the conferences page for the next NCMA conference.
 NCMA’s local chapters also host exams; check with your chapter or call NCMA to find out if your chapter is hosting an exam this year.

 How should I prepare for the exam?